corrode/corrode.github.io/content/blog/prototyping/index.md

 - fast feedback loop
 - changing your mind is easy
-- it's simple to use if you ignore the edge cases
+- it's simple to use (if you ignore the edge cases)
-- there is very little boilerplate
+- very little boilerplate
 - it's easy to experiment and refactor
 - you can do something useful in just a few lines
 - no compilation step

 The goal is to get as close to that experience in Rust as possible while staying true to Rust's core principles.
 Let's make changes quick and painless and rapidly iterate on our design without painting ourselves into a corner.
+(And yes, there will still be a compilation step, but hopefully, a quick one.)

 ## Tips And Tricks For Prototyping In Rust